-When K reveals there are about 1500 aliens on Earth and most of them are on Manhattan just trying to make a living, James asks "Cab drivers?".
-This is a reference to writer Douglas Adams's 'The Hitchhiker's Guide to the Galaxy' novels, particularly the final novel 'So Long, and Thanks for All the Fish', where archivist Ford Prefect's entry in the Guide hints that driving a cab is a good way to make a living for aliens visiting New York.
+When K reveals there are about 1,500 aliens on Earth, and most of them are in Manhattan just trying to make a living, James asks "Cab drivers?".
+This is a reference to writer Douglas Adams's 'The Hitchhiker's Guide to the Galaxy' novels, particularly the fourth novel 'So Long, and Thanks for All the Fish', where archivist Ford Prefect's entry in the Guide hints that driving a cab is a good way to make a living for aliens visiting New York City.

 Through an apparent lab error, at least portions of the release prints used in the U.S. were not hard matted for spherical widescreen projection.
 This meant that if the projectionist did not properly frame the projected image, the audience would be able to see lens shades, microphones and other things not normally visible in the frame area.

 Yasushi Nirasawa worked on some designs for the Edgar Bug, which ultimately went unused.
 One of his takes on the Edgar Bug was a creature more humanoid in form, with two heads and very long arms which resembled the forelegs of a praying mantis.

 Originally, the idea for the Arquillians was meant for a minor character, a bartender named Chuckie.
 To prove that he was an alien, he was to shoot a beam of light from his head.
 Rick Baker suggested that he was a tiny alien living inside the head of a robot body.
 Ultimately the character was cut, but the producers liked Baker's idea so much, they decided to use it for characters that were more important to the plot.